luxive2020/etch-a-Sketch/README.md

 This is a simple etch-a-Sketch Program.
-It is  a simple web program to create div of 16X16 divs
+It is  a simple web program to create 16X16 divs in a div container